sunlab9/rna-seq-differential-expression/README.md

 ## 📊 Visuals
 - ✅ Heatmap of DEGs
 - ✅ KEGG barplot
-- ⬜ Volcano plot (optional, can be added)

 ## 🧪 Tools Used
 - R / Bioconductor